-Conferences, trainings, seminar, and summits at the company level or beyond are great opportunities to showcase the expertise and experience of your female colleagues.
+Conferences, trainings, seminars, and summits at the company level or beyond are great opportunities to showcase the expertise and experience of your female colleagues.
 Commit to better events by inviting more diverse voices.

 20. Avoid the “Manel”

 It’s time for the all-male panel to go the way of the dodo.
 An even greater offender is the all-male, all-white panel.
 Panels are a perfect opportunity to showcase a diversity of voices and to invite some female expertise.
-If you are invited to speak in a panel, ask about who you’ll be participating with and suggest a female or minority participant if there isn’t one already chosen.
+If you are invited to speak in a panel, ask about who you’ll be participating with and suggest inviting female or minority participants.

 21. Equal Speaking Time